vfilippova-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 <!-- It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this update.. -->

-There are no major changes in this update.
+* Internet Explorer 11 and earlier versions are no longer supported.
+Microsoft Edge is recommended.

 ## Deprecated features